Bird tracks: Conservation

 In the Pacific Northwest of the United States, a program called NatureMapping collects data by educating the public and having them pool their data in a citizen science application.
 Data can be collected in the field using a handheld palm pilot and GPS system that streamlines the collection process.
 This free program is called CyberTracker.
 In order to make sure that data is reliable, a tracker evaluation system has been put in place through the CyberTracker organization.

+Fossilized bird tracks

+Fossilized tracks from prehistoric birds exist.
+Tracks dating as far back as the Early Cretaceous have been found in Wonthaggi Formation, which, at the time the tracks were made, would have been part of Gondwanaland.
+Fossil tracks may be used to determine the locomotions of extinct species.
+Modern-day bird tracks are also useful to paleontologists, as they can be compared to those of dinosaurs.
+Tracks of three-toed bipedal dinosaurs, found in the Elliot Formation and dated to the Early Jurassic, were compared to those of small birds.

+Spoors have also been fossilized.
+Researchers have used them to draw comparisons between the behaviors of prehistoric and extant birds.
+Some researchers, for example, have suggested using prehistoric dust bath remnants to determine convergent behavioral traits in birds of different families.